huishenlab/biscuit/docs/pileup.md

 |   3   | LOH                               |        Yes      |        No        |
 |   4   | Post-transcriptional modification |        NA       |        NA        |
 |   5   | Unknown                           |        NA       |        NA        |

+The somatic score is calculated based on the posterior probability that, given the read counts in the tumor and normal samples, the mutation only exists in the tumor sample.

 To control the contamination rate, include the `-x` option when running `biscuit pileup`.
 A higher contamination rate means a more conservative approach will be